Hangzhou Triennial 2016

 In the room adjacent to Farewell Song for Landscape sat the oppressive green canvas walls of Liu Wei’s Green Land (2016).
 Enormous, wrapped shapes evoke a distinctly military atmosphere, heightened by the audio and smoke drifting from Xu Jiang and Yuan Liujun’s installation next door.
 But also included in Weaving & We is the extraordinary realistic embroidery of Liang Xuefang who renders detail the eye can find hard to comprehend.
 And a short walk away the impressive China National Silk Museum’s exhibition of cotton shoes with embroidered soles traditionally given as wedding gifts provided a memorably sophisticated display.
 These contrasts sum up the efforts of the second Hangzhou Triennial of Fiber Art, which ranged broadly from the beauty of decorative histories to a deep sense of unease about the realities of textile production today.

-review published online in Textile: the journal of cloth & culture
+down load full review: Textile: the journal of cloth & culture

 image above: Chen Chieh-Jen still from Factory (2003)